-- 3.4.1 All students who enrol on a credit rated course validated by the University of Wolverhampton will be registered for the highest qualification validated for the course. - 3.4.2 Maximum registration periods will be defined for each qualification offered by the University.
-The following table details normal and maximum periods of registration according to qualification and mode of study.
-Where the maximum period of registration differs, this will be detailed in the Course Guide.
+3.4.1 All students who enrol on a credit rated course validated by the University of Wolverhampton will be registered for the highest qualification validated for the course.

+3.4.2 Maximum registration periods will be defined for each qualification offered by the University.
+Where registration periods differ, this is stated in the relevant Course Guide (apprenticeship students for example, may legitimately have their maximum period of registration extended, depending upon when they complete End Point Assessment).